 Known as the foodie capital of New Zealand – Blenheim is a must-stop for food and wine lovers.
 It’s also one of the sunniest places in the entire country, so it’s perfect for enjoying beautiful weather and a beach day or two.

 If you are a foodie, a lover of wine, and can appreciate the natural beauty of the land and its resources, Blenheim is a place you need to visit!
 The city will have you indulging in all of your senses as you take part in some of the best things to do in New Zealand, from eating fresh produce, seeing the unique works of local artisans, and experiencing the pleasure of tasting some of the country’s best wines.

 Whether you spend time walking along the Taylor Reserve, visit the must-do Marlborough Farmers’ Market, take a scenic cruise, or are up for a round of golf at the Blenheim Golf Club, you will love the sense of freedom and down-to-earth atmosphere!

 Let us dive in and tell you all about the best things to do in Blenheim, New Zealand.

 The BEST Things to do in Blenheim, NZ

 1. Go wine tasting at the many nearby wineries

 Wine tasting is a must-do activity when in Blenheim.
 It’s the number one thing in Blenheim that everyone does, and for good reason.
-Over 30 wineries are within a decent driving distance of the main city, so take your pick!
+This is one of the top wine regions in New Zealand with over 30 wineries within a decent driving distance of the main city, so take your pick!

 If you have a car and a designated driver, you can drive to one or many wineries with cellar doors.
 A few of my favorite wineries include Lawson’s Dry Hills Winery & Cellar Door, located right in town; Cloudy Bay Vineyards, which is one of the most beautiful; and Saint Clair Family Estate Vineyard Kitchen is perfect if you’re after a delicious meal too!